Harry Caray comes alive Sunday night on MLB Network

 "It might be!
 It could be!
 It is!
 A home run!
 Hooo-leee cow!"

-Caray, who had been a regional gem for decades, suddenly was a national star even worthy of a "Saturday Night Live" skit.
+Caray, who had been a regional gem for decades and had received some widespread attention by being part of three World Series TV play-by-play teams in the 1960s, now had developed into a full-fledged national star even worthy of a "Saturday Night Live" skit.

 "A perfect confluence of circumstances," Costas says.

 His baseball broadcasting skills weren't nearly as sharp in his latter years as they were when he was with the Cardinals, when he was superb.
 He teamed with Jack Buck for many years, and both ascended to the broadcaster's wing of baseball's Hall of Fame.
-Caray was the star, Buck the sidekick before blossoming after Caray was ousted.
+Caray was the star, Buck the sidekick before blossoming as the lead man in the booth after Caray was ousted.

 Caray died in 1998, but now more than a generation later his name still elicits a smile from many of those who experienced his one-of-a-kind approach.